-Scottish Power Energy Networks: Development of the Real Time Fault Level Monitor
+SP Energy Networks (SPEN): Development of the Real Time Fault Level Monitor

-Having collaborated with SPEN to get the PM7000 FLM to market we are now working together to produce an Active, Real Time Fault Level Monitor that will provide repeatable and reliable fault level measurements on demand.
-Due to be a panel mounted Fault Level Monitor (PM7503FLM) with a Real Time Disturbance Generator (RTDG) in a single enclosure, this device will be used to calculate prospective Fault Level Currents, both peak and RMS including Downstream Contribution in real time for communication to a SCADA system.
+Having collaborated with SPEN to bring the PM7000 FLM to market we are now working together to produce an active, Real Time Fault Level Monitor that will provide reliable fault level measurements every 10 seconds (selectable).
+This device will be used to calculate prospective Fault Level Currents at LV or MV, both peak and RMS, incorporating Downstream Contribution, for communication to a SCADA system.

-By providing a novel method for identifying additional capacity on networks currently constrained by high fault levels we hope to see some real benefits to the DNO network using our Real Time Fault Level Monitor (RTFLM).
+By providing a novel method for identifying additional capacity on networks currently constrained by high (or low) fault levels we hope to see some real benefits to the DNOs/DSOs using our Real Time Fault Level Monitor (RTFLM).

 Exploit accurate up to date network Fault Level knowledge immediately prior to fault-enforced re-routing.
 Customer Interruptions and Customer Minutes Lost etc. are minimised among other things by making best use of un-faulted resources.
 Information on Fault Levels around the network immediately prior to a fault occurring can inform decisions regarding the short term remedial strengthening of the network as well as ensuring continued safety as the network operation is restored to normal.